• Skip to primary navigation

 • Learn Spanish

-For anyone thinking about coming to Medellin, Colombia, you might have read some dangerous things about this city.
+If you’re thinking about traveling to Medellin, Colombia, on doing research you might have heard or even read some dangerous things about the city.

-I want to help you put those fears to bed and see that, in reality, coming to Medellin doesn’t have to be a dangerous affair.
+I would like to help you finally put those fears to bed and see that in reality visiting Medellin doesn’t have to be a dangerous affair in the slightest.

 • Is Medellin Safe?